USPS regulator says ‘no more important time’ for stronger oversight of agency’s sweeping changes

 PRC ‘very concerned’ about election mail

-Given recent mail delays, members of the committee raised concerns about on-time delivery of mail-in ballots ahead of the election in November.
+Given recent mail delays, members of the committee raised concerns about on-time delivery of mail-in ballots ahead of November’s election.

-The Associated Press reports that state election directors from across the country are raising serious concerns to USPS officials that it won’t be.
+The Associated Press reports state election directors from across the country are raising concerns to USPS officials that the agency won’t be ready to deliver ballots on time.

 According to the AP, Steven Carter, manager of election and government programs for USPS, told state election officials that the USPS inspector general’s office will release a report next with “encouraging” performance numbers.